Ludwigia alternifolia L.

 Bloom Time: Late spring to early fall

-Ludwigia alternifolia is a multi-branched, yellow-flowered perennial up to 4 feet (1.2 m) tall on reddish-tinged stems clad with short-stalked, sharply-pointed, lance-shaped, deep green leaves up to 4 inches (10 cm) long.
-Solitary, bright yellow flowers, each up to 0.75 inch (1.9 cm), bloom on short stalks in the upper leaf axils from late spring to early fall.
-Flowers eventually give way to fruits, cubical capsules up to 0.25 inch (6 mm) long, each having an apical pore.
+Ludwigia alternifolia is a multi-branched yellow-flowered perennial with reddish-tinged stems clad with short-stalked deep green leaves.
+It grows up to 4 feet (1.2 m) tall.
+Leaves are lance-shaped and up to 4 inches (10 cm) long.
+The solitary flowers are bright yellow, up to 0.75 inches (1.9 cm) across, and appear on short stalks in the upper leaf axils from late spring to early fall.
+They eventually give way to fruits, cubical capsules up to 0.25 inch (6 mm) long, each having an apical pore.
 Each capsule splits open when ripe to release the numerous seeds contained therein.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).